verifa/horizon/docs/gettingstarted.md

  )
 ```

-This key will match all objects with the kind `Greeting`, for `v1` in the `greetings` group in any account with any name.
+This key will match all objects with the kind `Greeting`, for `v1` in the `greetings` group in any namespace with any name.

 #### 2.2.1 Creating a reconciler